acorg/blast-wordcloud/README.md

 $ blast-wordcloud.py --in blast-output.xml --out word-cloud.png
 ```

-In this example, your wordcloud image will be saved to `word-cloud.png`.
+In this example, your word cloud image will be saved to `word-cloud.png`.

 If the BLAST database you're matching against was downloaded from NCBI,
 you'll likely find the `--ncbiTitles` option useful.
 That will transform an